open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.4 More components and attributes

-In this section you'll learn how to build further on the previous examples and approach something that looks more like a complete dashboard by adding a `dbc.Button()` and a `dbc.Card()` component.
-The latter is often used to split a dashboard in different parts and it serves as a container for more components.
+In this section you'll learn how to build on the previous examples and approach something that looks more like a complete dashboard by adding a `dbc.Button()` and a `dbc.Card()` component.
+The Card is often used to split a dashboard in different parts, and it serves as a container for more components.
 You'll also learn how to edit the appearance of your components with effects such as rounded edges and shadows.

-### 12.4.1 A button and a card
+### 12.4.1 Button and card

 We'll add a `dbc.Button` in a new `dbc.Col` component next to the already existing `dbc.Label`.
 In addition, we'll include a `dbc.Card` in a `dbc.Col` component within a new `dbc.Row`.